In the following case, People v. Rene Avila

 It is against this background that the case of Mr. Avila deserves a closer look because in his case, he had three prior strikes and so he filed a Romero motion to “strike a strike” conviction from his earlier criminal history and the Pomona Superior Court judge denied the motion, but the Second Appellate District reversed.

-The basis facts of Mr. Avila’s case are as follows: On February 19, 2018, Avila and a Spanish-speaking friend approached Bernardino Castro, who was selling oranges and flowers at a freeway off-ramp.
+The basic facts of Mr. Avila’s case are as follows: On February 19, 2018, Avila and a Spanish-speaking friend approached Bernardino Castro, who was selling oranges and flowers at a freeway off-ramp.
 Using his Spanish-speaking friend to speak to Castro, Avila told Castro to pay him $100 in “rent” in order to sell oranges at that location, claiming it was his “barrio.”
 Avila then left, but came back the next day and asked for the $100, which Castro said he did not have.
 Avila then took two bags of oranges and squashed them and left.
 At trial, Castro said Avila made him feel nervous and that he thereafter sold oranges at a different location to avoid Avila.

 The next day, February 21, 2018, Pedro Blanco-Quiahua was selling oranges near the same off ramp.
 Avila approached and threw a bag of oranges on the ground, stomped on them and said, “money, money, money.”
 He then stomped on another bag of oranges.
 A witness heard Avila say, “money, give me money.”